-A Military Air Passenger/Cargo Request reflected that on September 10, 2009, Maj Gen Newman's prequested MilAir support for October 4, 2009, to attend the VAARNG's Winchester Armory dedication.
+A Military Air Passenger/Cargo Request reflected that on September 10, 2009, Maj Gen Newman's requested MilAir support for October 4, 2009, to attend the VAARNG's Winchester Armory dedication.
 An attached e-mail reflected that two aircraft were needed for the mission, with another aircraft on stand-by as a "running spare," and the VIP list included the governor.
 An October 4 update reflected that Maj Gen Newman was the senior passenger on the second aircraft.
-He was joined by for the VAARNG.
+He was joined by Second Second Second Second for the VAARNG.
 On September 10, 2009, Maj Gen Newman authorized the travel.

-In a letter to the governor's office, dated October 1, 2009, Subject: Request for TAG

-Travel, Maj Gen Newman's requested approval for the request stated, "In accordance with DOD 4515.13-R, State governors, and in their absence, lieutenant governors, shall personally sign approvals for spouse travel on a case-by-case basis for a family member to travel."
+In a letter to the governor's office, dated October 1, 2009, Subject: Request for TAG Travel, Maj Gen Newman's requested approval for the (0)(0)(0)(7)(C) to fly aboard a UH-60 helicopter on October 4, 2009, in order to attend the Winchester Armory dedication.
+The request stated, "In accordance with DOD 4515.13-R, State governors, and in their absence, lieutenant governors, shall personally sign approvals for spouse travel on a case-by-case basis for a family member to travel."
 The secretary of public safety approved and signed the request on October 2, 2009.

-ITO No. 2-2005, dated October 2, 2009, invited the October 4, 2009, from Richmond to Winchester and return, for the purpose of accompanying Maj Gen Newman to the Winchester Armory dedication ceremony.
+ITO No. 2-2005, dated October 2, 2009, invited the (b)(6)(7)(C) to travel on October 4, 2009, from Richmond to Winchester and return, for the purpose of accompanying Maj Gen Newman to the Winchester Armory dedication ceremony.
 The VAARNG G1's representative determined the travel was in the public interest.
 There were no associated expenses.